raytracer/tradewind/README.md

 # tradewind
 An html5 application explaining the trade winds.
+Based on p5js and bootstrap.